 Adolescent Studies

-This programme has been designed to accommodate the needs of both new and recent graduates as well as those students currently holding positions in the children and young people's workforce, including those wishing to advance their careers or indeed change careers.
+This programme has been designed to accommodate the needs of both new and recent graduates, as well as supporting those currently working children and young people’s wishing to advance or change career paths.

-Applicants should be driven by a desire to be professional leaders and agents for collegial support and change; recognising the special contribution that higher education in these fields (using a range of scientifically established paradigms and approaches) can make to professionals involved in supporting adolescents to realise their potential.
+Applicants should be driven by a desire to be professional leaders and agents for change in supporting adolescents to realise their potential.

 Structure of Course